yogisec/VulnerableSAMLApp/README.md

 ```
 In vulnerablesp/yogiSP/vulnsp.py update the port on the last line.
 In vulnerablesp/yogiSP/vulnsp.ini update http = :8000 with the new port.
+In the SP Dockerfile change the EXPOSE port to the new port.
 ```

 More details/instructions are in the works.